What powers do the police have to stop motorists? Motor lawyer Jeanette Miller explains.

 They can stop you while driving - or riding your bicycle for that matter - whenever they want.

 This wide power is given to the police under section 163 of the Road Traffic Act 1988.

 If you don't stop, you're committing a criminal offence for which you could receive a fine.

 The Act states that the person stopping you must be a police officer in uniform or a traffic officer.

-However, judges have ruled that the police stopping motorists under this Act must be acting "in the execution of their duty".
+However, judges have ruled that police stopping motorists under this Act must be acting "in the execution of their duty".

-This means police can’t simply stop drivers for fun, they must have a good reason to do so such as:
+This means police can’t simply stop drivers for fun.
+They must have a good reason to do, so such as:

-- To require the driver to produce their certificate of insurance;
+- To require the driver to produce their certificate of insurance.

-What should I say if I am stopped?
+What should I say if I'm stopped?

+You need to cooperate with the police in providing these details.
 Not doing so could be seen as obstructing the police in the course of their duty.